Arrayindex/simpsons-coding-challenge/README.md

 **Notes**

 * We're not asking you to spin up a full database, an in memory datastore is good enough for our purposes.
-* Once we recieve your submission we'll look at the code from the time you email us your submission.
-(Production deployments are important and should be taken with care)
+* We'll look at the code from the time you email us your submission.
 * Feel free to expand on this idea add functionality beyond the base ask, this is your opportunity to show off :)